 Are You Prepared to See a Chrysler PT Cruiser That Actually Looks Good?

 Chrysler PT Cruisers aren’t cool.
 In fact, they are so uncool that a headline promising to show you one you could actually like is so unbelievable that you clicked into this article.
 However, this isn’t clickbait.
-A coachbuilder out of Spain called Hurtan, built a Chrysler PT Cruiser that is actually really cool.
+A coachbuilder out of Spain, called Hurtan built a Chrysler PT Cruiser that is actually kind of cool.
 Check it out.

 I spent most of my childhood calling the PT Cruiser that our high school wrestling coach drove the “PT Loser.”
 It’s a lame car.
 I’m sorry to be harsh.
 It’s better to hear from me than someone at the grocery store or something.
 However, there is hope for the PT, and we welcome that hope.